ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Connection Groups

-A Connection Group is a set of Connections that shares properties and caches.
+The API allows an existing Connection to be cloned.
+This adds another new Connection to the Connection Group.
+All Connections in a Connection Group share the set of Connection Properties except for the “Connection Priority”.
+A change to one of the Connection Properties on any Connection in the Connection Group automatically changes the Connection Property for all others.
+These Connection Properties are said to be entangled.

 For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.
+Passive Connections can also be added to a Connection Group - e.g., when a Listener receives a new Connection that is just a new stream of an already active multi-streaming protocol instance.

+The Connections within a Connection Group can also share cached connection state.
 While Connection Groups are managed by the transport system, an application can define Connection Contexts to control caching boundaries, as discussed in {{conn-context}}.

 ## Transport Services Implementation Concepts